v-danh/dragonknight.github.io/index.md

 ## Chào mừng đến trang chủ của Kỵ sĩ rồng 👤
-### description: Vui lòng đánh dấu trang này để theo dõi cập nhật các dự án của tôi💖
+### Mô tả: Vui lòng đánh dấu trang này để theo dõi cập nhật các dự án của tôi💖

 You can use the [editor on GitHub](https://github.com/v-danh/dragonknight.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.